 If you are considering homeschool for your child, you are probably wondering how you can get started.
 You should start by researching the laws and regulations regarding homeschooling in Michigan.
 Once you have accomplished this, you will want to do everything by the book to ensure that your child isn’t considered truant, which could lead to legal trouble down the road.

 Choosing a curriculum is also a big step for homeschooling families.
 Power Homeschool strives to make homeschooling as easy as possible for parents; we provide families with information to get started on the right foot.
-If you have any questions about our curriculum or program, please feel free to reach out to us.

 Michigan Homeschool Field Trips